Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Tuning

 Combining with Proposition \ref{prop.GenOneStepBound}, we obtain

-In the typical regime where $\ess/w_*>>1$, the bound on the probability that $m_+$ actually plays a role in the form of $P$, is controlled with relatively small values of $\kappa$, so this is sufficient to control the whole final term.
+In the typical regime where $c\ess/w_*>>1$, the bound on the probability that $m_+$ actually plays a role in the form of $P$, is controlled with relatively small values of $\kappa$, so this is sufficient to control the whole final term.

-Of course, in reality, we do not know each $p_t$; however, only a very approximate lower bound on each $p_t$ is needed to set a reasonable $m_+$.
-In Section \ref{sec.sims}, to verify our tuning advice, we use a preliminary run of the alive particle filter at the true parameter value.
-Alternatively, a rough estimate could be supplied by the Linear Noise Approximation \cite[e.g.][]{GoliSher2019} or simpler, single-step Gaussian or Poisson-based approximations.
+In practice, we do not know each $p_t$; however, during a trial run of pseudo-marginal Metropolis--Hastings (PMMH), it is straightforward to output the fraction of times the Frankenfilter finishes sampling without achieving total success $\ess$ (see Table \ref{table.LVvaryMpl}, for example); $m_+$ can be set so that this is small but not negligible.
+Alternatively, a very approximate lower bound on each $p_t$ could be used to set a reasonable $m_+$ directly; in other parts of Section \ref{sec.sims} we use a preliminary run of the alive particle filter at the true parameter value.